dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/differences-from-net-framework.md

 ## Code Access Security

-Code Access Security (CAS) is not supported by .NET Core or WPF for .NET Core.
+Code Access Security (CAS) is not supported by .NET 5.
 All CAS-related functionality is treated under the assumption of full-trust.
-WPF for .NET Core removes CAS-related code.
+WPF for .NET 5 removes CAS-related code.
 The public API surface of these types still exists to ensure that calls into these types succeed.

 Publicly defined CAS-related types were moved out of the WPF assemblies and into the Core .NET library assemblies.
 The WPF assemblies have type-forwarding set to the new location of the moved types.